NOUR-AWAWDEH/IntroductionToAlgorithms/Part_I_Foundations/Chapter_2/Getting_Started/Analyzing_Algorithms/Analyzing_Algorithms.md

 # Analyzing Algorithms

+---

+Note : Start To Learn Math at part VIII, becouse When you analyze algorithms, you often need to draw upon a body of mathematical tools.
+---

+---

 ## What is Analyzing Algorithms ?

  - Analyzing an algorithm has come to mean predicting the resources that the algorithm requires.